Citrix-TechSpecialist/MAS-Stylebooks-101/Module-1/Readme.md

               servicename: $parent.properties.name   # Name of the service to bind to.
 Value here is derived by the parent component's value for "name"
 ```

 Once completed, copy and paste all the content in `lb-only-stylebook.yaml` into [YAML Lint](http://www.yamllint.com/) syntax checker to validate your content.
+You can double check your work when completed by referencing your `lb-svc-stylebook.yaml` with a completed sample provided here [`lb-svc-stylebook-commenting.yaml`](../code/Samples/lb-srvc-stylebook-commenting.yaml)

 ## Concousion